 Advanced Sailing With Basic or Advanced Scuba

-This voyage is for you if you are a certified sailor or diver looking to boost your skills and certifications while water skiing, windsurfing and exploring the islands.
+Carina is perfect for certified sailors or divers looking to further their skills and certifications while building experience in water skiing, windsurfing and seamanship.

 Learning the Ropes - Week 1

 We're off the dock!

 Week one of our BVI adventure program for teens is all about meeting new people, trying new activities and learning the ropes.
 Lots of sailing, scuba diving, and water sports dominate the landscape but for our students, it's the teamwork and camaraderie that is the highlight of the experience so far.